garden-io/garden/docs/reference/commands.md

       # Additional detail, specific to the provider.
       detail:

-      # Whether the service was deployed with dev mode enabled.
+      # Whether the service was deployed with sync enabled.
-      devMode:
+      syncMode:

       # Whether the service was deployed with local mode enabled.
       localMode: